-The Member State being visited may invite other Member States to participate in the visit as observers, in which case the Member States concerned will make all the practical arrangements.
-These observers will not form part of, nor will they assist, the EMSA team.
+Member States may participate in a visit to another Member State as observer.
+If the Member State being visited is willing to accept observers, the Member States concerned will make all the practical arrangements.
+To facilitate this, EMSA will maintain a list of upcoming visits for Member States to consult.
+The observers will not form part of, nor will they assist, the EMSA team.